This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Proprietary pellet recommendations can increase operating costs

-For budget-conscious buyers, Pit Boss delivers exceptional value with entry-level models starting around $400 compared to Traeger's $800 minimum.
-However, the Pit Boss vs Traeger decision isn't purely about price—it's about priorities.
-Traeger owners appreciate set-it-and-forget-it reliability, smartphone convenience, and the confidence that comes from precision engineering.
-Pit Boss customers value the flexibility of both low-and-slow smoking and high-heat grilling in one unit, along with more cooking space for less money.
-Both brands use similar wood pellet fuel systems, though Traeger recommends their proprietary pellets while Pit Boss explicitly supports any food-grade pellets, potentially reducing ongoing costs.
+For budget-conscious buyers, Pit Boss is hard to beat.
+Entry-level models start around $400 compared to Traeger's $800 minimum.
+But this isn't just about price—it's about what matters to you.
+Traeger owners love the set-it-and-forget-it reliability, smartphone convenience, and confidence that comes from precision engineering.
+Pit Boss customers appreciate the flexibility of both low-and-slow smoking and high-heat grilling in one unit, plus more cooking space for less money.

 Frequently Asked Questions